wolfs/depgraph-view/README.markdown

 Features
 --------
-* Show dependency graph of a project
+* Show the dependency graph via graphviz
+** restricted to projects in a view
+** restricted to one project
+* Respects access permissions
-* Show whole dependency graph
+* Show the graphviz source file